-Reps approve bill to establish Institute of Organic Agriculture, Food Safety in Abia
+Reps approve Bill to establish Institute of Organic Agriculture, Food safety in Abia

 The House of Representatives has approved the establishment of National Institute for Organic Agriculture and Food Safety Research Ulonna North, Isuikwuato, Abia State.

 This followed the adoption of recommendations on the bill, laid for consideration by the Chairman, Committee on Agricultural Colleges and Institutions, Hon.
-Abiodun Isiaq Akinlade on Wednesday.
+Abiodun Isiaq Akinlade in Abuja.

 The proposed legislation, titled, “a Bill for an Act to Establish the National Institute for Organic Agriculture and Food Safety Research Ulonna North, Isuikwuato, Abia State and for Related Matters (HB.
 1380),” was sponsored by Hon.
 Amobi Ogah and 4 other lawmakers.